 Fast forward ten years, and Bob’s financial situation has changed dramatically.
 Bob’s previously unmarried daughter is now married with three children.
 Bob became a business partner with his new son-in-law and now owns multiple agricultural properties in Kentucky as well as a vacation home in Florida.
 What used to be a simple estate has grown into a complex compilation of investment accounts, business accounts, out-of-state properties, and multiple potential heirs.
 Based on the new complexity of Bob’s assets, a revocable trust is a better option for Bob and his family.

 Assuming the revocable trust is properly funded and structed, Bob will be able to avoid probate, streamline the management and distribution of his assets at his death, and provide a privacy shield for his family’s financial situation.

-Whether your situation is similar to Bob's, or if you simply are interested in further protecting what you value, an estate planning attorney can help you determine if a trust is the right option for you.
+Whether your situation is similar to Bob’s, or if you simply are interested in further protecting what you value, a Clarksville estate planning attorney can help you determine if a trust is the right option for you.
 Before you meet with your attorney consider the following questions:

 - How important is it to avoid probate?

 - How important is financial privacy?